AnonymousProjs26/AnonymousRep02/README.md

-# Stratified Random Sampling on Neural Network Test Input Selection
+# Stratified Random Sampling for Neural Network Test Input Selection
 This is the homepage of **SSOA** including `tool implementation` and `DNN model training scripts`.

 #### Environment configuration